mikaolmes/mikaolmes.github.io/README.md

 ## 🪪 Portfolio Website

-This is a website created to give people an insight into what I have done and what I am currently doing.
+Welcome to my portfolio website!
+This site provides an overview of my past work and ongoing projects.

-All Files/Code will be in the **master** Branch.
+> 📌 All files and code are available in the **master** branch.

-### Changes to do
+---

+### 🔧 To-Do List

-- [ ] Link the correct Project for Shift encryption
+- [ ] Link the correct project for the Shift Encryption tool
-- [ ]  Upload the Project because its not on github yet
+- [ ] Upload the Shift Encryption project (not yet on GitHub)
-- [ ] After clicking the Task Manager link in the About box, it shouldn't scroll automatically
+- [ ] Prevent automatic scrolling when clicking the Task Manager link in the About section
-- [ ] Create a motivational Sentence
+- [ ] Add a motivational tagline to the homepage
-- [ ] Make the Sorter Project visible
+- [ ] Ensure the Sorter project is publicly visible